 The problem with these appraisal documents is that the “worth” of a jewelry piece is grossly inflated only to make you feel good and as a marketing tool to lure unsuspecting customers into making a purchase.
 The truth is, the valuations listed in these appraisal documents are totally unrealistic.

 Apart from insurance purposes, the “Summation of Appraisal” document is just a worthless piece of paper.
-If you ever tried selling your jewelry with the appraisal document claiming it’s worth $XX,XXX, I can assure that you nobody will buy your jewelry at 1/2 or even 1/4 of the ridiculously inflated “valuation” price.
+If you ever tried selling your jewelry with the appraisal document claiming it’s worth $XX,XXX, I can assure you that nobody will buy your jewelry at 1/2 or even 1/4 of the ridiculously inflated “valuation” price.

 In fact, you shouldn’t even be using these inflated values for your insurance policy because you’ll end up paying a significantly higher premium.
 In the event of a loss, you will NOT be compensated for the amount stated in the appraisal report and you will be shocked to find out that your jewelry isn’t worth as much as you think it is.